Louischayut/Louischayut/README.md

 - 👋 Hi, I’m @Louischayut
-- 👀 I’m aData Scientist
+- 👀 I’m a Data Scientist
 - 🌱 This place is where I research and develop my coding project

 <!---